sunssc/FOG/index.md

       2. **SATA Operation**
 	     1. AHCI

-	  3. *You need to restart and re-enter BIOS if EUFI Network Stack was previously disabled*
+	  3. *You need to restart and re-enter BIOS if UEFI Network Stack was previously disabled*

    2. Under the "General" section: